Real Estate Prices and Overview

 99.4% of all U.S. neighborhoods.

-Finally, in the Borger City Center neighborhood, walking to work is a real
+Finally, more people in Borger City Center choose to walk to work each day

 Notable & Unique: Occupations